 If your furnace won’t turn on, call Grove right away—you need your furnace working to keep your family warm and safe, especially on a cold winter’s night.
 There are several possible reasons that your furnace may fail to power on, including:

-A dirty air filter restricts airflow to the furnace; when airflow is obstructed, the furnace has to work harder to push air through, which can lead to overheating and cause the furnace to shut down as a safety precaution.
+A dirty air filter restricts airflow to the furnace and negatively affects your indoor air quality.
+When airflow is obstructed, the furnace has to work harder to push air through, which can lead to overheating and cause the furnace to shut down as a safety precaution.

 A faulty limit switch can prevent a furnace from turning on by shutting down the system as a safety measure if it detects that the furnace is overheating or if it’s not functioning correctly, thus interrupting the heating cycle.